google/node-sec-roadmap/chapter-1/threats.md

 * **Network messages** sent by server-side JavaScript originate inside the server's LAN, but those sent by client-side JavaScript typically do not.
 * **Shared memory concurrency** in client-side JavaScript happens via well-understood APIs like `SharedArrayBuffer`.
-  [Experimental modules][threads-a-gogo] and a [workers proposal][] allow server-side JavaScript to fork threads; it is unclear how widespread these are in production or how [susceptible][thread corner cases] these are to memory corruption.
+Experimental modules ([code][threads-a-gogo]) and a [workers proposal][] allow server-side JavaScript to fork threads; it is unclear how widespread these are in production or how [susceptible][thread corner cases] these are to memory corruption.

 The threat environment for server-side JavaScript is much closer to